Mowje/hpka/README.md

 The server can be set-up to disallow HPKA-Session.
 In that case, it returns `HPKA-Error: 7` when receiving HPKA-Req with ActionType == 0x04 or ActionType == 0x05, or when receiving `HPKA-Session` headers.

 If the server choose not to accept a sessionId (for example, too much sessions registered for a given user), it returns a `HPKA-Error: 15` header.

+If the server cannot accept/revoke a sessionId, it returns an `HPKA-Error: 16` header.

 ### HPKA User registration